verysecureapp/verysecureapp/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability make an issue with the fallowing template:
+To report a vulnerability make an issue with the following template:

 **TITLE**